dillonrmccarthy/dillonrmccarthy/README.md

 <img src="landing_logo_new.png">

 ### Hello!
 I'm a computational chemist.
-Most of what I do lives at the intersection of molecular modeling, scientific computing, and me quietly rewriting the same script for the fourth time.
+Most of what I do lives at the intersection of molecular modeling, scientific computing, and optimizing my setup for the 5th time the same day.
+I love tools and the cutting edge, and am always looking for new opportunities to try new things.

 This account is where I keep tools, helpers, and half-organized code for making comp chem workflows a little less miserable.
 Nothing here is fancy — it's the stuff I wish someone had handed me on day one.